BANGAUTOGLASS

 Whether or not a claim makes sense financially depends on your deductible and coverage details.
 If your deductible is comparable to or higher than the out-of-pocket replacement cost, it may not be worth filing.
 If your deductible is low — or if your policy includes a glass-specific rider — filing a claim could reduce your cost significantly.

 If you're unsure where to start with the insurance process, Bang AutoGlass can assist you in understanding how the claim works and what information you'll likely need to provide.
-We can support you through that process, though the claim itself is filed by you with your insurance carrier.
+We can support you through that process.

 Factors that influence the overall cost of Dodge Hornet sunroof replacement include the trim level, whether OEM or OEM-equivalent glass is being used, the complexity of the seal and motor re-initialization work, and whether any additional diagnostic steps are needed for the vehicle's electronics.
 Getting a clear quote upfront — before service begins — is always a reasonable ask.